null

 Intrigued?
 Read on to learn how to build your own carport.

 Lightweight PVC pipes, along with T-connectors and 45-degree angle connectors, will be necessary for the frame.
 If you are erecting your carport on paved or hard ground, you'll need to keep the structure solidly anchored by filling 5-gallon buckets with concrete.
 Insert a pipe into one at each corner of the carport.
-For carports more than 8' long or 10' wide, add an extra pair of buckets every 6' or so.
+For carports more than 8 ft. long or 10 ft. wide, add an extra pair of buckets every 6 ft. or so.

 With the vertical pipes standing perpendicular, attach a T-connector to the top of each pipe.
 At one end of the T, add a vertical pipe and an angled connector.
 At the other end attach a horizontal pipe.
 Place an angled connector at the other end of the horizontal pipe and join it to another vertical pipe.
 Repeat this process with your remaining pipes.

-Take two 8' pipes with a cross connector at each vertical pipe.
-Then insert them into an angle connector on the vertical pairs.
+Take two 8-ft. pipes with a cross connector at each vertical pipe.
+Then, insert them into an angle connector on the vertical pairs.
 Do this with your remaining pipes to complete the frame of your carport.

-Now take your tarp and put it over the frame.
+Next, place the tarp over the frame.
 You can keep the tarp stationary by tying it with ropes, using bungee cords or clamps.
-Make sure the connections are tight and strong so it will stay secure even on windy days.
+Make sure the connections are tight and strong to secure the tarp, even on windy days.
+Find the right carport tarp accessories at lower prices at Canopies and Tarps.